Skip to content

 allowed_tools

 Filter to only these tools.
-Applied to both builtin and local.
+Applied to both native and local.

 Type: list[str] | None Default: allowed_tools